 - Keep the panels clean.
 If you’re placing your solar charger on the ground or carrying it on the outside of your backpack, it’s likely to pick up dust and dirt.
 You may be surprised at the effect a simple wipe can have on its charging ability.

 - Don’t overcharge your devices.
-This can be harmful to the battery in your device (shortening its lifespan) and the excess power can heat up your solar charger, causing it to deteriorate.
-Read: A beginners guide to batteries.
+This can be harmful to the battery in your device (shortening its lifespan), and the excess power can heat your solar charger, causing it to deteriorate.
+Read A beginners guide to batteries.

 Portable Solar Panels Reviewed